fatimai12/tales-of-second-city/README.md

 ### Authors: Victoria Beck, Fatima Irfan, Suchi Tailor

-Project description
+# Summary
+This project seeks to understand access to public services (parks, libaries, transit) in the city of Chicago and how they may relate to factors of socioeconomic change.
+By running the application, you will be able to explore these factors and their relationships on an interactive dashboard.

-## How to run the project:
+## How to run the application:

 We built a dash application for our project.
 It can be run by following the below steps.